Best review on 7 Most Dangerous Diseases /Disorders Seafarers Should be aware

 Musculoskeletal disorders

-Musculoskeletal disorders (MSDs) are a group of conditions that affect the bones, joints, and muscles, and can cause pain, discomfort, and limited mobility.
+Muscle, joint, and bone pain are known as musculoskeletal diseases (MSDs).
+You will feel pain with restricted movements of the wrist.
 MSDs are common among seafarers, due to the physically demanding nature of their work, including heavy lifting, repetitive motions, and prolonged periods of standing or sitting.

 Some of the most common MSDs among seafarers include back pain, joint pain, and tendinitis.
-These conditions can be caused by a combination of factors, including age, genetics, and work-related factors.
+These problems can happen because of different things like getting older, your family history, and the kind of work you do.

 1. Maintain good posture: Proper posture can help reduce the risk of developing MSDs.
 This includes keeping your back straight, your shoulders relaxed, and your neck aligned with your spine.